RyanSaini/FlixApp2.0/README.md

 <img src= "https://imgur.com/Lp00Lzp" width=250><br>

 ### Notes
 Had errors using the same repos from the previous assignment so i just made a new one.
+Gif from imgur not saving, here is URL.

 ---